Jrogbaaa/Creative-Creatives-V2/README.md

 ### Ad Creation Process

-**🎬 4-Step Professional Process (Updated for Nano Banana):**
+**🎬 Enhanced 5-Step Professional Process:**

 1. **Brand Information**: Define your brand identity, voice, and target audience
+2. **👥 Character Upload & Management** *(NEW)*:
+   - Upload photos of real people to feature in your ads
+   - Create a character library for consistent brand representation
+   - Name and describe characters for easy management
-2. **🍌 Image Generation & Approval**:
+3. **🍌 Storyboard Generation & Character Replacement**:
+   - Marcus creates professional storyboard with scene-by-scene planning
-   - Generate consistent characters and products with Nano Banana
+   - Generate initial scene images with Nano Banana
-   - Edit images with natural language commands
-   - Approve final images for video production
+   - Apply uploaded characters to any or all scenes with one click
+   - Use batch processing for consistent character application
-3. **Video Concept Design**: Configure duration, aspect ratio, and creative direction
+4. **Video Concept Design**: Configure duration, aspect ratio, and creative direction
-4. **🎥 Video Generation with Sound**:
+5. **🎥 Video Generation with Sound**:
-   - VEO 3 creates video using approved images
+   - VEO 3 creates video using character-replaced scene images
    - Includes talking characters with synchronized audio
    - Professional sound effects and music
    - Complete 30-second advertisement ready for deployment

+### Character Replacement Workflow *(NEW FEATURE)*

+**Upload & Apply Characters in 3 Simple Steps:**

+1. **Upload**: Add photos of people you want to feature in your ads
+2. **Replace**: Click on any scene and apply your character with one button
+3. **Batch Apply**: Use "Apply to All Scenes" for consistent character presence

+**Advanced Features:**
+- **Style Preservation**: Characters blend naturally with original scene aesthetics
+- **Quick Apply**: One-click buttons for instant character replacement per scene
+- **Character Consistency**: Apply same person across multiple scenes simultaneously
+- **Development Testing**: Full workflow available without API keys for testing

 ### Creative Expert (Marcus) Tips